7 dead as California mourns 3rd mass killing in 8 days

 The killings occurred on the outskirts of Half Moon Bay, a city about 30 miles (48 kilometers) south of San Francisco.

 Half Moon Bay Vice Mayor Joaquin Jimenez said the victims included Chinese and Latino farmworkers.
-Some workers at one facility lived on the premises and children may have witnessed the shooting, she said.
-Corpus it wasn’t immediately clear how the two locations were connected.
+Some workers lived at one of the facilities and children may have witnessed the shooting, she said.
+Corpus said it wasn’t immediately clear how the two locations were connected.

-The Sheriff’s Office first received reports of a shooting just before 2:30 p.m. and found four people dead from gunshot wounds and a fifth person injured at the first scene.
-Shortly thereafter, officers found three more people dead from gunshot wounds at a second location nearby, Capt.
+The Sheriff’s Office first received reports of a shooting in the afternoon and found four people dead and a fifth wounded at the first scene.
+Officers then found three more people fatally shot nearby, Capt.
 Eamonn Allen said in a news release.

-About two hours after first responding, a sheriff’s deputy noticed the suspect, Zhao, in his car parked outside a sheriff’s substation in a strip mall and arrested him, recognizing the car by its license plate.
+About two hours later, a sheriff’s deputy spotted Zhao’s car parked outside a sheriff’s substation in a strip mall and arrested him.

 A video of the arrest showed three officers approaching a parked car with drawn weapons.
 Zhao got out of the car, and the officers pulled him to the ground, put him in handcuffs, and led him away.
 A weapon was found in his vehicle, officials said.
 The video was captured by Kati McHugh, a Half Moon Bay resident who witnessed the arrest.